 A: Yes!
 We understand things happen that could make it difficult to come in, such as weather issues or car trouble.
 Just call the office at (952) 443-4600 and ask to make the change as soon as you can.
 We’ll set up the appointment and you’ll get a link in a few minutes.

 Q: If I move to another state, can I continue care using telehealth?

-A: Local legislation requires the patient to be a legal resident of the same state their clinician is licensed, so unfortunately the answer is no. Your therapist can make a referral to a provider near you in that case.
+A: Local legislation requires the patient to be a legal resident of the same state their clinician or provider is licensed, so unfortunately the answer is no. Your therapist or provider can make a referral to another provider near you in that case.

 Q: Can I do my visit from anywhere?
 In the car?
 In my office?